trombik/esphome-component-ping/README.md

 * the target must be IP address
 * multiple targets are not supported

+## Limitations

+### The device sticks to weak `BSSID`

+`esphome` does not implement roaming between WiFi APs (see [Issue 732](https://github.com/esphome/feature-requests/issues/731))
+This means the device does not switch to better WiFi coverage, e.g. when the closest AP is not available, the device connects to another AP available, and will not switch to the closest one even when the closest AP is back online again.
+This is often okay, but sometimes becomes an issue.
+The only workaround is to reboot the device.
+Be sure to add [`restart` component](https://esphome.io/components/switch/restart.html) to the device when you have multiple WiFi APs.

 ## Status

 * Works on both `esp8266` and `esp32`